DamoM73/turtle_vid_tute/lesson_3.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/F4ajxJwXH58" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+### Maintainability

+In programming, **maintainability** refers to how easy it is for other programmers to understand your code.
+This is important, because that other programmer may be someone trying to help you, your teacher trying to mark your work, or even your future self in six months time.

-Before we keep going, we should tidy the code up by implementing some good coding principles.
+So, before we keep going, we should tidy the code up by implementing some good coding principles.

 We will: